mattdp/mnemonic/README.md

   [x] figure out and implement how tied to Person
     [x] Person has_many events, so need person_id in events [] implement birthday notifier generator
+    [x] be able to figure out most recent event
     [] if no birthday event in current year, create one [] dismissed default to yes if start date + 1 month < today when generator run [] make a frontpage with notifications showing up there